aostrom-dev/cld/README.md

 ### GitHub

-We are using GitHub Actions to test and build the application.
+We use GitHub Actions to test and build the application.
 You can find more information about the GitHub Action pricing on the [Billing for GitHub Actions](https://docs.github.com/en/billing/managing-billing-for-github-actions/about-billing-for-github-actions) page.
-You can also find more informations about the pricing on the [GitHub Pricing](https://github.com/pricing) page.
+You can also find more information about the pricing on the [GitHub Pricing](https://github.com/pricing) page.

 We are currently on the free tier which includes 2,000 CI/CD minutes/month.

 ### GKE

 Bellow you can find the price of a GKE cluster with 3 nodes.
-You can find configuration for the cluster in the [setup-cluster.sh](./scripts/setup-cluster.sh) script.
+You can find the cluster configuration in the [setup-cluster.sh](./scripts/setup-cluster.sh) script.

 ![GKE Cost Estimate Summary](./_images/gke_cost_estimate.png)